-A very impressive group of players were enshrined into the Hockey Hall of Fame on his date in 1996.
+A very impressive group of players were enshrined into the Hockey Hall of Fame on his date in 1966.
 Aug.
-27 also saw some trade action out of Motown as well as the birth of possibly the best undrafted player to ever skate in the National Hockey League.
+27 also saw some trade action out of Motown and the birth of possibly the best undrafted player to ever skate in the National Hockey League.

 ’66 Class Packs a Punch